-To perform this job successfully, an individual should have knowledge of: Microsoft Office Suite 2013 or newer; Comfortable modern Internet browsers as well as basic knowledge of email; Ability to work in a Mac and PC environment - basic computer troubleshooting skills is a plus; Mobile Devices including eReaders; Experience with an Integrated Library System (ILS) software preferred.
+To perform this job successfully, an individual should have knowledge of: Microsoft Office Suite; Comfortable modern Internet browsers as well as basic knowledge of email; Ability to work in a Mac and PC environment - basic computer troubleshooting skills is a plus; Mobile Devices including eReaders; Experience with an Integrated Library System (ILS) software preferred.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

 - The employee is regularly required to talk or listen and to use hands to finger, handle, or feel.